ifu97224/grocery_recommender/README.md

 2. Generating automated weekly shopping lists
 3. Reminding customers shopping on-line of items they may have forgotten to purchase i.e. items with high predicted relevancy for that week they did not purchase

-The recommender system is built utilizing matrix factorization techniques commonly used in recommender systems but will also be combined with ML classification models that will add contextual features e.g. average customer purchase cycle for an item in order to predict the probability that a customer will purchase an item in a given week.
+The recommender system is built utilizing matrix factorization techniques commonly used in recommender systems (specifically ALS) but also combines ML classification models and a simple DNN that add contextual features e.g. average customer purchase cycle for an item in order to predict the probability that a customer will purchase an item in a given week.

 #### Data required to run the code